Mushroom Workers' Lung: The Hidden Risk for Growers and How to Prevent It

 2. Control Ventilation

 Set up exhaust fans, grow tents with filtered air exchange, and avoid working in completely enclosed spaces.
 If possible, open a window and use a box fan pointed outside to clear spores.
+Poor airflow can also lead to issues like fuzzy feet on oyster mushrooms, which is a sign your grow space needs better ventilation.

 3. Limit Exposure Time